President Abraham Lincoln Hotel: Sale to Horve

 In 2009, the state put the hotel up for sale, there were five bidders.
 Steve Horve, whose family also owns hotels in Decatur, Forsyth and Champaign, as well as one in Dearborn, Mich., submitted a successful bid of $6.5 million for the 315-room hotel.

 The sale was finalized in January 2010, and Mr. Horve began improvements to the hotel within a few months.
 The renovations took nearly 2 years, and included replacing all the laundry equipment.

 In 2013, the hotel joined Hilton Worldwide, as a DoubleTree by Hilton property.
 The name of the hotel was "soft branded" as The President Abraham Lincoln Hotel, a DoubleTree by Hilton.
 Around the same time, the Prairie Capital Convention Center finished a two-year upgrade to its facilities.

 Sale to Al Habtoor Group

 Al Habtoor Group, headed by multi-billionaire Khalaf Ahmad al Habtoor, made an unsolicited bid to buy the hotel in October 2014.
 Horve decided to sell the hotel to concentrate on his other hotel projects, including construction of a Home 2 extended-stay hotel by Hilton in Champaign.
 According to the Sangamon County recorder's office, Al Habtoor paid $9.3 million.

-This is the first hotel Al Habtoor Group owns in the United States.
-Al Habtoor made his fortune in the construction business.
-Al Habtoor Group now has expanded to include hotel, automotive, real estate, education, insurance and publishing businesses worldwide, according to the company website.
-A decision was made to allow Hilton Management Services to operate the hotel.